Arkellys/rebuiltron/README.md

 - Development server taking care of starting Electron
 - Production bundler for React and Electron code
 - Support for React, JSX, SASS, ICSS
-- Support for ESM
+- Support for ES6 imports on all processes

 > [!WARNING]
-> Rebuiltron **doesn't support**: TypeScript, Flow, CSS Modules, Jest, and proxying.
+> Rebuiltron **doesn't support**: TypeScript, Flow, CSS Modules, ESM, Jest, and proxying.

 ## Installation